warp-ds/tech-docs/docs/getting-started/index.md

 #### Configure

 Create a `uno.config.js` file with the following content.
-This file will configure UnoCSS with our Warp preset, including a safelist of component classes, which will add styling to Warp components.
+This file will configure UnoCSS with our Warp preset, including preflights and a safelist of component classes, which will add styling to Warp components.
 See all configuration options for `presetWarp` in the [Warp CSS docs](https://warp-ds.github.io/css-docs/plugin-api).

 ```js
 import { defineConfig } from 'unocss';